 Skip to main content

 Not every issue that comes through your inbox needs a full work order.
 Sometimes a team just needs to be notified fast — no scheduling, no invoicing, no back-and-forth.
-That’s exactly what on-call rotations are built for.
-The On-Call Rotation feature lets you configure automated alert systems that immediately notify designated technicians or internal team members when specific situations arise.
+That’s exactly what contact rotations are built for.
+The Contact Rotation feature lets you configure automated alert systems that immediately notify designated technicians or internal team members when specific situations arise.
 It’s a lightweight, direct channel designed for speed — getting the right person notified at the right time, without the overhead of the standard maintenance workflow.

 How It Works

-An on-call rotation is a structured system that automatically contacts a predefined list of technicians or team members — in a specific order or all at once — when a qualifying issue is submitted.
+Contact rotation is a structured system that automatically contacts a predefined list of technicians or team members — in a specific order or all at once — when a qualifying issue is submitted.
 It’s triggered by intake rules you configure, and it operates independently of the standard work order process.

 Triggered by intake rules